Tennessee Labor Laws Guide

 Right-to-work law in Tennessee

-Tennessee adopted such a law in 1947.
+Tennessee adopted this type of law in 1947.

 The right-to-work law in Tennessee makes it unlawful for an employer or organization to: